-Dr. Mary M. Lee was appointed Enterprise Vice President and Physician-in-Chief for Nemours Delaware Valley Operations in April 2018.
+Dr. Mary M. Lee is Nemours Enterprise Chief Scientific Officer and Head of Research.
+She is an accomplished academic and a recognized national leader in pediatric research.
+She also serves as Physician-in-Chief for Nemours Delaware Valley Operations and is a member of the Executive Cabinet reporting to Nemours President and Chief Executive Officer, R. Lawrence Moss, MD.
 Her medical leadership role includes responsibilities for Nemours/Alfred I. duPont Hospital for Children, Nemours hospitalists serving affiliated hospitals, as well as physician practices throughout Delaware, Pennsylvania, New Jersey and Maryland.
-In December 2018, Dr. Lee assumed additional responsibilities when appointed Chief Scientific Officer and Head of Research for the enterprise.
-She is one of the most accomplished academic physicians ever recruited to Nemours and a recognized national leader in pediatric research.
+Dr. Lee also serves as Nemours Enterprise Chief Scientific Officer and Head of Research.
+She is an accomplished academic and a recognized national leader in pediatric research.

 Prior to joining Nemours, Dr. Lee served as Physician-in-Chief, and Professor and Stoddard Chair of Pediatrics at UMass Memorial Children’s Medical Center and University of Massachusetts Medical School.
 Dr. Lee also previously served as Vice Chair of Faculty Affairs in the Department of Pediatrics and Chief of Pediatric Endocrinology at the University of Massachusetts; and she has held faculty positions at Massachusetts General Hospital/Harvard Medical School and Duke University Medical School.

-Active in her field, she is the current President of the Pediatric Endocrine Society, and serves the Association of Medical School Pediatric Department Chairs on both the Program Planning and the New Chairs committees.
+Active in her field, she is the current president of the Pediatric Endocrine Society, and serves the Association of Medical School Pediatric Department Chairs on both the Program Planning and the New Chairs committees.
 Dr. Lee served on several NIH study sections and on the Scientific Advisory Council for NIEHS.
 Dr. Lee is also a member of the American Pediatric Society and the Society for Pediatric Research, and is the immediate past president of the Society of Andrology.
-She has been recognized among the Best Doctors of America (2005-2017), the Castle Connelly Central Massachusetts Top Doctors (2013-2017) and Top Pediatricians in America (2012-2015) and was on the sub-board of Pediatric Endocrinology for the American Board of Pediatrics.
+She has been recognized among the Best Doctors of America (2005–2017), the Castle Connelly Central Massachusetts Top Doctors (2013–2017), Top Pediatricians in America (2012–2015), and was on the sub-board of Pediatric Endocrinology for the American Board of Pediatrics.